bergano65/azure-docs.ru-ru/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: Переход на диспетчер ресурсов с помощью PowerShell
+title: Migrate to Resource Manager with PowerShell
-description: В этой статье последовательно описывается поддерживаемый платформой перенос ресурсов IaaS (виртуальных машин, виртуальных сетей и учетных записей хранения) из классической модели в модель Azure Resource Manager (ARM) с помощью команд Azure PowerShell.
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays